uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-When you are finished editing the wiki, to return to either the user or group perspective, click the ``User`` or ``Group`` tabs in the top row of the page.
+When done editing the wiki, to return to either the user or group perspective, click the ``User`` or ``Group`` tabs in the top row of the page.
 If returning to a group, chose the group from the list of available trust groups.

-The ``Files`` link or tab organizes files for the current trust group.
+The ``Files`` link or tab (:ref:`userFilesHomePage`) organizes files for the current trust group.
 Members can add both directories and files, view a list of available artifacts, and view the available artifacts.
 If no files or directories have been added, the ``Files`` home page will only show two buttons, an ``Add a new file`` button and an ``Add a new directory`` button.
 Otherwise, it will show a list of available directories, as well as the ``Add`` buttons.

 .. _userFilesHomePage: